library-data-platform/ldp/doc/Admin_Guide.md

   user name can be modified using the `ldpconfig_user` configuration setting in `ldpconf.json`.

-* `ldp` is a general user of the LDP database.
+* `ldp` is a general user of the LDP1 database.
 This user name can be modified using the `ldp_user` configuration setting in `ldpconf.json`.

-If more than one LDP instance will be hosted with a single database server, the `ldpconfig` and `ldp` user names should for security reasons be configured to be different for each LDP instance.
+If more than one LDP1 instance will be hosted with a single database server, the `ldpconfig` and `ldp` user names should for security reasons be configured to be different for each LDP1 instance.
 This is done by including within `ldpconf.json` the `ldpconfig_user` and `ldp_user` settings described below in the "Reference" section of this guide.
 In the following examples we will assume that the default user